-Dean is a seasoned attorney with over 20 years of experience in real estate, business, and commercial matters.
-Dean has represented a wide range of clients, including real estate developers, contractors, and design professionals on large-scale projects in litigation, arbitration and mediation, negotiating contracts, and providing legal counsel during projects.
-In litigation, Dean has handled disputes involving breaches of contracts, design defects, engineering malpractice, poor administration of project schedules, damages for delays, mechanic’s lien foreclosures, trust fund claims, surety bonds, municipal liability, fiduciary obligations of partners and employees, collection of debts and judgments, as well as real property disputes involving easements and partitions of real property.
+Dean is a seasoned attorney with over 20 years of experience in construction, real estate, business, and commercial matters.
+Dean has represented a wide range of clients, including real estate developers, contractors, and design professionals on large-scale construction projects in litigation, arbitration and mediation, negotiating construction contracts and providing legal counsel during construction projects.
+In litigation, Dean has handled disputes involving breach of construction contracts, design defects, engineering malpractice, poor administration of project schedules, damages for delays, mechanic’s lien foreclosures, trust fund claims, surety bonds, municipal liability, fiduciary obligations of partners and employees, collection of debts and judgments, as well as real property disputes involving easements and partitions of real property.

 Dean takes pride in being able to use his experience to provide his clients with a full range of legal counsel, from negotiating contracts, to providing pre-claim strategy to control litigation risk, to taking the matter through litigation, if necessary.